DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 - YOU NEED to take notes in this class
 - logical equivalences are laws that are similar to basic arithmetic.

+-  Quantifiers are true if "there exist."
+- Universal Quantifiers are true if "all exist."

+- Existential Quantifiers are false if "none exist."
+- Universal Quantifiers are false if a single value is false.

+- A fallacy leads to invalid arguments.
+- Valid arguments are not necessarily true.
+-
 | Name |||
 | :-----: |:-------:|:-----:|
 | Identity Laws | p ∨ F ≡ p | p ∧ T ≡ p |